markehammons/Skylight/README.md

 # Wayland McWayface (JVM-edition)

-This is an implementation of Wayland McWayface [Part 1](https://drewdevault.com/2018/02/17/Writing-a-Wayland-compositor-1.html) by Drew DeVault.
+This is an implementation of Wayland McWayface [Part 2](https://drewdevault.com/2018/02/22/Writing-a-wayland-compositor-part-2.html) by Drew DeVault.
 In order to have bindings of wlroots and wayland within java, I've made use of the jextract utility provided by project panama.
+However, I've also made use of the `foreign` api directly as well, which can be seen in `usr.include.stdlib` in the scala sources.

 ## Dependencies